-The new EASA portal was introduced under TIP Rev. 2.
-It is an alternative to the previous procedure of having to use MS-Word forms when submitting applications for design approval to EASA.
-The applicable TIP provision citing use of the Application portal is provided below:
+The EASA Portal is an alternative to the previous procedure of having to use MS-Word forms when submitting applications for design approval to EASA.

-You will find below an illustration explaining the process and sequence of the new portal.
-The use of the new portal (which is an on-line application) replaces the previous filling of MS-Word form.
 Once the on-line application is filed, the Canadian applicant will receive an acknowledgement message that an application has been filled.
 This on-line application will not be processed yet nor validated outright.
-It simply logs it, and is held pending until such time TCCA has reviewed the application and provided EASA with a forwarding letter.
+It simply logs it and is held pending until such time TCCA has reviewed the application and provided EASA with a forwarding letter.

 Once EASA receives the TCCA forwarding letter, which confirms TCCA has conducted their review of the application, only then will EASA perform their full eligibility check of the application, and once eligible the EASA task number is assigned and the technical checks and investigation started.